 Now, VSP collaborates with multiple colleges at the Pre-University level to offer subsidised education to the students selected.
 VSP has MoUs with 9 colleges to offer admissions to students at 50% or lower tuition fees.
 This tuition fee up to a maximum of Rs 45,000 is supported by VSP while the students contribute Rs 3000 - Rs 10,000 per annum.

 Every student under the program receives support under 6 main verticals from financial assistance to guidance & counselling.
-These include the continuum of education of students who may drop out due to socio-economic hurdles and ensure the students make a smooth transition from primary to secondary to higher education.
+These include

 - Tuition Fee

 - Hostel Fee

 - Mentoring & Counseling Support

 - Parents Meetings & House Visits

 - Life Skills & Co-Scholastic Areas

 - Career Guidance & Linkages